SohamBera16/Time-series-analysis-and-forecasting-using-tunnel-traffic-data/README.md

 3. Exploratory Data Analysis (EDA):

 4. Data preprocessing: In order to facilitate time series analysis, Pandas package has been used to transform the dataset accordingly.
 By setting the index to a date column, the "Day" column has been parsed as a date type by using `parse_dates` when loading the data.
-Moreover, a time dummy/time step feature has been created for
+Moreover, a time dummy/time step feature has been created for generating

 5. Model Development:
 6. Model Evaluation: